 4. Track your website performance

 Once you have a website, it is important that you keep track of how well it is doing to reach your customer.
-The most important way to track your website is to monitor your sales and customer contacts, but beyond those basic metrics you will need Web analytics.
+The most important way to track your website is to watch your sales and customer contacts, but beyond those basic metrics you will need Web analytics.
 Fortunately, one of the best website analytics products, Google Analytics, is available for free.
 It is easy to integrate as well.
 If you choose to use a self-hosted WordPress site, there is a user-friendly, free plugin to integrate Google Analytics.

 5. Secure your site (optional)

 If you choose to collect personal information or sell products on your website, it is likely that you will need to enable encryption to protect that data from theft.
-This will require an SSL certificate.
+This will need an SSL certificate.
 Buying one from the major providers (Thawte, Symantec, or GeoTrust) can be quite expensive, but SSL certificate resellers such as NameCheap can help you do so much more cheaply.